-LCC is being applied by many public authorities across the EU and in a range of sectors.
+LCC is being applied by an increasing number of public authorities across the EU and in a range of sectors.

-An example of how environmental externalities may be included in LCC is given by the Clean Vehicles Directive (2009/33/EC).
+An example of how environmental externalities may be included in LCC is provided by the Clean Vehicles Directive (2009/33/EC).

 Under this Directive, contracting authorities and entities are obliged to take energy consumption and emissions into account in their purchases of road transport vehicles.

 One of the ways of doing this is by assigning a cost to these factors in the evaluation of bids.
 The Annex to the Directive provides a set of common costs to be applied in this case.